OJ/buffered.io-hugo/content/post/2016-10-05-staged-vs-stageless-handlers.markdown

 So to recap, when a stageless payload is fired, the following happens:

-* `metsrv` is invoked immediately with a pointer to the configuration block that is also baked into the payload.
+* `metsrv` is invoked immediately with a pointer to the configuration block that was baked into the payload.
+* Any extensions that were added at payload generation time (via the `EXTENSIONS` parameter) are loaded in, again using [Reflective DLL Injection][].
 * The configuration block doesn't include an active socket handle, and so `metsrv` looks at the configuration to determine where it should connect to.
-* Any extensions that were added a payload generation time (via the `EXTENSIONS` parameter) are loaded in, again using [Reflective DLL Injection][].
 * It creates a new TCP connection and calls Metasploit on the given address:port.
 * The socket is  _immediately_ wrapped in SSL.
-* It is then able to talk via TLV packet comms with Metasploit over an encrypted transport to finish setting up the session.
+* It is then able to talk via TLV packets with Metasploit over an encrypted transport to finish setting up the session.

 On the Metasploit side, things are a little different as well: